aka: Moral Of The Story

-- The first three seasons of the U.S. Acres animated series contained these.
-Here are a few examples:
+- The first three seasons of the U.S. Acres animated series were packed with these.

 - Gargoyles had the episode "Deadly Force", in which Broadway finds Elisa's loaded gun and starts playing Cops 'n' Robbers.
 Elisa is busy cooking and not paying attention to him when Broadway accidentally pulls the trigger and shoots her in the chest, nearly killing her, showing just how deadly guns can be.
 Elisa wasn't even healed in the next episode, either.
 Too bad it turned into the Missing Episode.

 - He-Man and the Masters of the Universe (1983) always ends with an Aesop.